-1. Implementation of Anti-Bullying Prevention Programs to Optimize an Inclusive Learning Atmosphere the researchers, it was found that the school runs three main programs: the Daily Pledge, earlyyear Assessments, and the House System.
+1. Implementation of Anti-Bullying Prevention Programs to Optimize an Inclusive Learning Atmosphere

+Integrated Islamic Elementary School of At-Taqwa Surabaya implements a proactive and systematic approach to prevent bullying in school environment.
+Based on interviews conducted by the researchers, it was found that the school runs three main programs: the Daily Pledge, early-year Assessments, and the House System.
 These play important role in fostering a positive and inclusive learning atmosphere.